Accra City Stars F.C.: Overview and club officials

 The club's home strip is yellow and green with matching socks in the same colour, while the away strip is black and white with black and white socks.
 The official symbol of the club is the eagle and its motto is Where only eagles dare.

 The club's board is advised by GFA Executive Committee member Mr. Fred Crentsil, with the following occupying the respective roles: Oloboi Commodre as Director of Operations, Fadi Omari as head coach with Jimmy Kobla and Laryea Korley as assistant coaches.

 Commercial strategy

 The Global Village Group acquired newly promoted St. Mirren FC who qualified on top of Zone III in the middle league, beating Royal Knights F.C., Fairpoint F.C., and drawing with Power FC.
-The club's name has thus been changed to Sporting Mirren FC, SP Mirren for short.
+The club's name was thus changed to Sporting Mirren FC, SP Mirren for short.
 As part of the marketing strategy of the club, Global Village secured a sponsorship deal with Metro TV for their inaugural season to the tune of GH¢140,000.00 made up of GH¢70,000.00 cash and GH¢70,000.00 in the form of airtime to promote and market the matches and activities of SP Mirren.